cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-delete_005flines-in-edit_005fline-promises.markdown

      stop alpha burner
 ```

-Then the following promise initially selects the four lines containing
-alpha, but is moderated by the `delete_select` attribute.
-Thus, the
-promise will delete only the first and third lines of the file:
+Thus, the promise will delete only the first and third lines of the file:

 ```cf3
      bundle edit_line alpha